v-tec2706/signuz_webpage/README.md

 # signuz_webpage
-This repository contains implementation of simple marketing web-site form Signuz company
+This repository contains implementation of simple marketing web-site for Signuz company